 These are the personal attributes and behaviours expected of all Adult Care Workers carrying out their roles:

-Care – is caring consistently and enough about individuals to make a positive difference to their lives.
+Care – is caring consistently and enough about individuals to make a positive difference in their lives.

 Compassion – is delivering care and support with kindness, consideration, dignity, empathy and respect.